Own-Data-Privateer/hoardy-web/tool/README.md

   : batch at most this many `--action`s together (default: `1024`), making this larger improves performance at the cost of increased memory consumption, setting it to zero will force all `--action`s to be applied immediately
   - `--lazy`
   : sets `--batch-number` to positive infinity; most useful in combination with `--action symlink-update` in which case it will force `wrrarms` to compute the desired file system state first and then perform disk writes in a single batch
+  - `-t DESTINATION, --to DESTINATION`
+  : target directory, when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
   - `-o FORMAT, --output FORMAT`
-  : format describing the generated output path, an alias name or a custom pythonic %-substitution string:
+  : format describing generated output paths, an alias name or a custom pythonic %-substitution string:
     - available aliases and corresponding %-substitutions:
       - `default`: `%(syear)d/%(smonth)02d/%(sday)02d/%(shour)02d%(sminute)02d%(ssecond)02d%(stime_msq)03d_%(qtime_ms)s_%(method)s_%(net_url|sha256|prefix 4)s_%(status)s_%(hostname)s.%(num)d.wrr` (default)
       - `short`: `%(syear)d/%(smonth)02d/%(sday)02d/%(stime_ms)d_%(qtime_ms)s.%(num)d.wrr`